nicobrenner/commandjobs/README.md

         ```
     * COMMANDJOBS_PROMPT: the prompt includes all the other elements as well as the questions that we want answers about from GPT
         ```
-        COMMANDJOBS_PROMPT=Given the below html of a job listing, and text of a resume.
+        COMMANDJOBS_PROMPT=Given the below job listing html, and resume text.
 Listing:\n{job_html}\n\nResume:\n{resume}\n\nPlease provide the following information about the listing: brief 2 sentence summary of the listing, company name, [list of available positions, with individual corresponding links if available], tech stack description, do they use rails?
 (Yes or No), do they use python?
 (Yes or No), are the positions remote (not hybrid, not onsite)?
 (Yes or No), are they hiring in the US?
 (Yes or No), how to apply to the job? (provide 1 sentence max description, include link or email address if necessary), Does the role prioritize candidates with a background in a specific industry sector (e.g., tech, finance, healthcare)?, does the job seem like a good fit for the resume (Only say Yes if the role is for {roles} {ideal_job_questions}\n\nProvide output in JSON format, use this example for reference, always with the same keys, but replace the values with the answers for the previous requests for information: \n{output_format}
         ```
     * COMMANDJOBS_OUTPUT_FORMAT: this specifies the output format for the prompt, including an example to follow - it's important that the structure and fields of the format matches the questions from the prompt
         ```